Tax Credits for College Students: What’s Available?

 Can international students claim education tax credit?

-Generally, international students in the U.S. on an F-1 Student Visa will not be eligible to claim education tax credits.
+Generally, international students looking for education related tax breaks, who are in the U.S. on an F-1 Student Visa will not be eligible to claim education tax credits.
 In addition, if the taxpayer or spouse on the return was a non-resident alien for any part of the year and did not choose to be treated as a resident alien for tax purposes, education tax credits cannot be claimed.

 How does the GI Bill affect my education tax credits and deductions?